 An overwhelming number of empirical studies on the theoretical framework demonstrate the causal effect of cross-country differences in demand.
 Previous international trade theories were criticized because most products exported by capital-rich countries were labor-intensive.

 Such aspersions on the comparative advantage of labor and capital led to the home market effect model.
-Subsequent studies that followed Krugman’s idea used real-world data to test the validity of the model.
-Against such a backdrop, the home market effect’s been confirmed as an occurring phenomenon whose market effects are based on transport costs and the direction of returns to scale.
+Subsequent studies that followed Krugman’s idea used real-world data to test the model’s validity.
+Against such a backdrop, the home market effect is known to be a phenomenon whose market effects depend on transport costs and the direction of returns to scale.

 For example, the pharmaceutical sector can be shown to experience a robust home-market effect.
-A rich country whose population is likely to succumb to a particular illness is also expected to demand pharmaceutical products that target the disease.
+A rich country whose population is likely to be affected by a particular illness is also expected to demand pharmaceutical products targeting the disease.

-It shows that the sector-level economies of scale substantially drive the demand elasticity, as opposed to a low elasticity of demand.
-Other industries with high transport costs and large substitution elasticity include leather, textile, and food products.
+It shows that sector-level economies of scale substantially drive demand elasticity, rather than a low elasticity of demand.
+Other industries with high transport costs and high substitution elasticities include leather, textiles, and food products.

-Impacts of the Home Market Effect for Business
+Impacts of the Home Market Effect on Business

-The home market effects point that geographical locations with the large local demand for certain products can produce products with high economies of scale.
+The home market effect states that areas with strong local demand for certain products can produce products with high economies of scale.
 Managers should keep abreast of the observation and consider it when locating production facilities.

-The benefits that come with being close to broader domestic markets with high demand may guarantee to exceed other benefits associated with a location.
-The home market effect may also help investors effectively make future and current plans of a business’ location.
+The benefits of being close to broader domestic markets with high demand may outweigh other benefits associated with a location.
+The home market effect may also help investors effectively make future and current plans for a business’s location.